Micxxxman/ROS2-movit-Robot-arm-control/README.md

 http://docs.ros.org/en/kinetic/api/moveit_tutorials/html/doc/setup_assistant/setup_assistant_tutorial.html

-you must to add some part in your conflg file, go to yor conflg launch and select the demo.launc.py add
+you must to add some part in your config file, go to your config launch and select the demo.launc.py add
 ```
 def lunch_setup(context, *args,**kwargs):